-Topic Subtopic Impact Risk & Opportunity Materiality E2 Pollution Pollution of natural resources Negative: CEB's involvement in structured trade and commodity finance, marine finance, and corporate lending makes oil spill pollution highly relevant.
-These sectors often deal with high-risk industries like shipping and energy.
-While oil spills are relatively rare, their impact can be significant, affecting financial stability, client operations, loan performance, and the value of financed assets.
-Risk of material financial loss to the Bank because of the deterioration of customer financial health potentially caused by an oil spill.
-The oil spill could lead the customer to default on their contractual obligations with the Bank.
-No opportunities identified.
-Impact & Financial
+Торіс Subtopic Impact Risk & Opportunity E2 Pollution Pollution of natural Negative: CEB's involvement in structured trade and commodity finance, marine finance, and Risk of material financ resources corporate lending makes oil spill pollution highly relevant.
+These sectors often deal with high- financial health poter risk industries like shipping and energy.
+While oil spills are relatively rare, their impact can be default on their contro significant, affecting financial stability, client operations, loan performance, and the value of No opportunities iden financed assets. ••••••••••••••••••••••••••••••••••••••• ••••••••••••••••••••••••••••••••••••••• •••••••

-- 1. Risk to Asset Quality and Capital Stability: As a financer of maritime and commodity trade, CEB is exposed to the operational risks inherent in these sectors, where oil spills can lead to significant financial and environmental liabilities.
-Asset quality may be directly impacted if customers face financial or reputational damage due to such incidents.
-CEB's commitment to maintaining a low non-performing loan ratio makes managing such risks critical. - 2.
-ESG Responsibilities: The Bank is making efforts to align with the broader transition to sustainable finance and underscore CEB's approach to reducing its environmental impact and meeting stakeholder expectations for responsible lending practices.
+- ESG Responsibilities: The Bank is making efforts to align with the broader transition to sustainable finance and underscore CEB's approach to reducing its environmental impact and meeting stakeholder expectations for responsible lending practices.
 Ensuring that financed projects do not contribute to pollution incidents supports CEB's ESG objectives and safeguards against reputational risks. - 3.
 Regulatory Compliance: CEB is undertaking a double materiality assessment, evaluating financial and environmental impacts of issues such as pollution.
 Oil spills are increasingly scrutinized by regulators under EU legislation, and financial institutions are required to disclose their exposure to environmental risks.
 CEB's proactive stance on sustainable finance and pollution prevention aligns with these requirements, strengthening its regulatory compliance position.